alonitac/DevOpsBootcampUPES24/README.md

 TBD

-## Getting Started
+## Getting Ready for Bootcamp

 Please complete the course [Onboarding tutorial](tutorials/onboarding.md).
 Once done, you can move on to the studying guide below.

-## Studying Guide

-Below you'll find a content table created from years of experience teaching this material.

-The content doesn't cover ALL DevOps topics.
-Instead, it provides **a very solid baseline**, equips you with the foundation needed to continue learning independently and confidently.
-The course emphasizes strong troubleshooting skills and production-oriented thinking.

-Each tutorial is designed to be completed in approximately 1-1.5 hours of lesson time, followed by around 1-3 hours of exercises and job interview questions.

-At the end of each topic, there is a time-consuming **mandatory** project.

-## Day 0 - Getting Ready for Bootcamp

-Please make sure to thoroughly review the content, complete the multiple-choice questions (MCQs), and finish all exercises provided in this guide before the bootcamp begins.
+Please make sure to thoroughly review the content, complete the multiple-choice questions (MCQs), and finish all exercises provided in the below table **before the bootcamp begins**.

 <table width="100%">